zhaox97/Nebula/README.md

 ## nebula.js
 The core WebSocket logic.
 It listens for incoming WebSocket connections on the web server, and handles tracking of rooms and clients and synching messages between them.
 It is loaded as a module from app.js.

+## CosmosD3
+A Git submodule for accessing the CosmosD3 project.
+The CosmosMDS.js file is copied to the public/javascripts file on running `npm start`, and the default index file for the server is currently CosmosD3/CosmosD3.html.

 ## public/
 This folder contains the files intended for the client.
 Anything in this folder is accessible from the web server.